A Mexican haircut is a style that a lot of men want to copy.

 What are the distinguishing features of Mexican hairstyles?

-Buzz cuts, fades, quiffs, fringes and hard parts are the most distinguishing feature of Mexican hairstyles.
+Buzz cuts, fades, quiffs, fringes, hard parts and mohawks are the most distinguishing feature of Latino hairstyles.

 Mexican hairstyles are incredibly cool and can be worn by anyone.
 Most of them are chic and are still suitable in professional settings, which is excellent for men who want to look stylish yet professional.